pingidentity/pingidentity-devops-getting-started/docs/deployK8sGeneral.md

 ## Orchestrate standalone deployments

-We'll use the standalone configurations in your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone` directory as the base product configurations with the server profiles in our [pingidentity-server-profiles/getting-started](../../pingidentity-server-profiles/getting-started) repository.
+You'll use the standalone configurations in your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone` directory as the base product configurations with the server profiles in our [pingidentity-server-profiles/getting-started](../../pingidentity-server-profiles/getting-started) repository.

 The commands in this topic are meant to be used with or without kustomize.
 When used without kustomize (as steps the steps in this topic do), the commands will return some benign errors regarding `kustomization.yaml`.
 An example of a benign kustomize error is:
 ```bash